-New Berlin police completed their investigation over the weekend, and on the next Tuesday morning they notified Enterprise that they could pick up the damaged truck from the police impound lot.
-In the meantime, Jamaludin’s widow met with the life insurance agent representing Spirit Manufacturing on Monday, and gave him details, as she knew them, from the accident.
+New Berlin police completed their investigation over the weekend, and on the next Tuesday morning, they notified the lessor that they could pick up the damaged truck from the police impound lot.
+In the meantime, the client’s widow met with the life insurance agent representing the decedent and gave him details, as she knew them, from the accident.
 The insurance agent, sensing that there might be a claim to be made for the accident, advised the widow to contact the attorneys at Gatzke Law and have them investigate to determine if she might have the basis for a claim.

-Doreen Jamaludin contacted Gatzke Law on Monday afternoon, and investigators from Gatzke’s office went to look at the scene of the accident and inspected the car in the NB police impound facility.
+Upon being contacted on Monday afternoon, investigators from Gatzke’s office went to look at the scene of the accident and inspected the car in the NB police impound facility.
 Gatzke’s investigators were stunned to learn that police had not downloaded information from the truck’s computer which could be used to determine a number of factors including vehicle speed at impact.
-When Gatzke’s investigators learned that the vehicle was going to be released to Enterprise on Tuesday, they notified Gatzke who prepared an emergency Order and got it signed by the duty Judge on Monday evening, and then presented the Order to the police preventing them from returning the car to Enterprise on Tuesday morning.
+When Gatzke’s investigators learned that the vehicle was going to be released on Tuesday, they notified Gatzke who prepared an emergency Order and got it signed by the duty Judge on Monday evening and then presented the Order to the police preventing them from returning the car on Tuesday morning.
 Had the vehicle been returned to Enterprise, the data in the onboard computer would have been lost forever.